vrige/Applied_Statistics_exams/README.md

 # Applied_Statistics_exams
-Some of the exams done as excercises in preparation for the final test
+Some exams from the course of Applied Statistics done as excercises in preparation for the final test